Modern Languages degrees combined with other subjects

 What jobs can you get with a Modern Languages degree?

 Stirling graduates with a Modern Languages degree have gone on to a wide variety of careers.
-The freedom to combine your Modern Languages course with one of eight other subjects means you can focus in on your ideal career path right from the start of your studies.
-Jobs directly related to Modern Language courses include:
+The freedom to combine your Modern Languages course with one other subject means you can focus on your ideal career path right from the start of your studies.

 Jobs where your degree would be useful include: